-TRCA, in partnership with Conservation Ontario, has released a new series of Watershed Report Cards that provide a check up on the current state of Toronto and Region’s watersheds.
-The report cards track and report on the surface and groundwater quality, forest conditions and stormwater management in the watersheds within the Toronto region.
+TRCA, in partnership with Conservation Ontario, has released a new series of Watershed Report Cards that provide a checkup on the current state of the Toronto region’s watersheds.
+The report cards track and report on the surface water and groundwater quality, forest conditions and land cover in the watersheds within the Toronto region.

 - Help inform local watershed plans and programs.